-In 2011, the City of Fresno granted franchises for non-exclusive roll off services to 16 roll off companies for bins which were 10 cubic yards or greater.
-The City also granted exclusive franchise agreements for the collection of commercial solid waste, recyclables and green waste to two franchises.
+In 2011, the City of Fresno granted franchises for non-exclusive roll off services to 16 companies for bin capacities of 10 cubic yards or greater.
+The City also granted exclusive franchise agreements for the collection of commercial solid waste, recyclables, and green waste to two franchises.
 Allied Waste Services (formally Republic) is responsible for all commercial services north of Ashlan Avenue.
 Mid Valley has all commercial locations south of Ashlan.
-Both haulers are responsible for Commercial, and Industrial up to 8 cubic yards, which fall into City of Fresno jurisdiction.
-Garbage disposed of is taken to CARTS.
+Both haulers are responsible for Commercial, and Industrial capacities of 8 cubic yards, or less.
+Garbage disposed of is taken to Cedar Avenue Recycling and Transfer Station (CARTS).
 Once trash has been off-loaded at the transfer station, it is sorted and non-recyclable solid waste is loaded onto large trucks and taken to the American Avenue Landfill.
 Commercial green waste and organics are delivered to Elm Avenue Recycling, transferred to the Kerman facility, and then composted with organic compost, which is then used by organic farms in the region.
 Recycling is delivered to Elm Avenue Recycling.

-Within the Plan Area, if existing commercial, and industrial land in Fresno's SOI is annexed into the city limits or new commercial and industrial sites are built, the franchises will expand their service area to cover the solid waste disposal needs of these new customers.
+Within the Plan Area, if existing commercial and industrial land in Fresno's SOI is annexed into the city limits or new commercial and industrial sites are built, the franchises will expand their service area to cover the solid waste disposal needs of these new customers.